MicrosoftDocs/powerquery-docs/powerquery-docs/parameters.md

 A parameter serves as way to easily store and manage a value that can be reused.

-Transformations in Power Query can require arguments to be entered by the user.
+Builder dialogs in Power Query can require arguments to be entered by the user.
+The builder dialogs can choose a parameter to be used for an argument.

-One example where you can use parameters is for the *Keep top rows* transformations as showcased in the [Filter by row position](filter-row-position.md) article where you have to enter a numeric value in the *Number of rows* argument.
+One builder dialog example where you can use parameters is for the *Keep top rows* transformations as showcased in the [Filter by row position](filter-row-position.md) article where you have to enter a numeric value in the *Number of rows* argument.
 A parameter can help you centralize and easily manage that numeric value not only in one transformation, but in as many transformations or data source functions as you may need.

 ![Example of where a parameter could be of use](images/me-parameters-keep-top-rows.png)